 - 1 to 2 tablespoons simple syrup (depending on how sweet you like things or to taste) See 'Notes' below on how to make.

-- Muddle (break up) with a cocktail muddler or wooden spoon to release the mint flavour from the leaves and juice from the blueberries.
+- Muddle (break up) mint and blueberries with a cocktail muddler or wooden spoon to release the mint flavour from the leaves and juice from the blueberries.
 You'll have some mashed berries and some pieces.

 - Stir in rum, club soda and simple syrup (to taste).See 'Notes' below on how to make simple syrup.
 Alternatively, dissolve white sugar in your cocktail or use honey or maple syrup, to taste.

-- Garnish with more mint leaves (or a sprig of mint if you have), berries and lime slice, if desired.
-Enjoy!
+- Garnish with more mint leaves (or a sprig of mint if you have), berries and lime slice (if desired).
+As always, enjoy responsibly!

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.